-The Trustee has considered the impact of climate change on the BT sponsor covenant in the context of the wider telecom sector, information provided by BT and scenario analysis undertaken by WTW on the Scheme's funding position.

-Based on this information, the Trustee's covenant adviser, Penfida, has concluded that:

-- As a major global telecommunications company, BT faces several risks relating to the ongoing climate change crisis with the level of carbon emissions generated by the global telecommunications industry remaining material. - However, relative to other industries (e.g. oil & gas, or steel production), the telecommunications sector is not considered an emissions-intensive sector, with 180 tons of CO2 produced per million Euros of revenues which is in line with the carbon intensity of the MSCI Europe Index and slightly below the MSCI World Index1.
-In contrast to other sectors, telecommunications operators expect the impacts and reactions to climate change to have a net positive impact on the sector, with total opportunities outweighing the costs by 1.8% of revenue, mostly due to increased demand for products and services2. - Furthermore, the telecommunications sector has a unique role to play in helping other sectors abate or reduce emissions including, for example, by enabling remote working and thereby avoiding travel emissions.

-- Additionally, based on third party assessments, BT's positioning with respect to climate change initiatives relative to peers and the wider market (including its net zero target) is favourable3. - BT is targeting netzero (Scope 1 &2) emissions for its own business by March 2031, and net zero (Scope 3) emissions for its suppliers and customers by March 2041, which puts it in a reasonable position to address climate change-related risks.
+Covenant The Trustee has considered the impact of climate change on the BT sponsor covenant in the context of the wider telecom sector, information provided by BT and scenario analysis undertaken by WTW on the Scheme's funding position.
+Based on this information, the Trustee's covenant adviser, Penfida, concluded that: As a major global telecommunications company, BT faces several risks relating to the ongoing climate change crisis with the level of carbon emissions generated by the global telecommunications industry remaining material.
+However, relative to other industries (e.g. oil & gas, or steel production), the telecommunications sector is not considered an emissions-intensive sector, with 180 tonnes of CO2 produced per million Euros of revenues, which is in line with the carbon intensity of the MSCI Europe Index1 and slightly below the MSCI World Index1.
+In contrast to other sectors, telecommunications operators expect the impacts and reactions to climate change to have a net positive impact on the sector, with total opportunities outweighing the costs by 1.8% of revenue, mostly due to increased demand for products and services2.
+Furthermore, the telecommunications sector has a unique role to play in helping other sectors abate or reduce emissions including, for example, by enabling remote working and thereby avoiding travel emissions.
+Additionally, based on third party assessments, BT's positioning with respect to climate change initiatives relative to peers and the wider market (including its net zero target) is favourable3.
+BT is targeting net zero (Scope 1 &2) emissions for its own business by March 2031, and net zero (Scope 3) emissions for its suppliers and customers by March 2041, which puts it in a reasonable position to address climate change-related risks.
 Actions taken by BT to meet this target include purchasing 100% of its electricity from renewable sources, where markets allow, and transitioning its fleet to zero emissions or electric vehicle models.
-Whilst BT's Scope 1 + 2 carbon emissions remained relatively stable and its Scope 3 carbon emissions increased by c.5% in FY23, BT has maintained its net zero targets. - A comparison of the impact of climate change relative to BT's base case expectations suggests that the covenant provided by BT to the Scheme is expected to remain resilient under the climate change scenarios identified and modelled by BT Group.
+In the 2024 financial year, BT's Scope 1 & 2 carbon emissions fell by c.10% and its Scope 3 emissions fell by c.4%.
+A comparison of the impact of climate change relative to BT's base case expectations suggests that the covenant provided by BT to the Scheme is expected to remain resilient under the climate change scenarios identified and modelled by BT Group.
+1Oliver Wyman.
+(2021).
+The next level of emission reductions in telecom operators.